oracle/graalpython/docs/contributor/CONTRIBUTING.md

 The command will also start a debug server, which can be used in an IDE.
 If the IDE was initialized properly by using the command mentioned above, the existing `GraalDebug` run configuration can be used to debug.

-### Advanced commands to develop and debug
+## Advanced commands to develop and debug

 Here are some advanced commands to debug test failures and fix issues.

-First, we have three sets of unittests in the base repository:
+First, we have three sets of unit tests in the base repository:
-1. Our own Python-bases unittests
+1. Our own Python-bases unit tests
 2. JUnit tests
 3. Python's standard library tests